EPICS and Motion Controls

 As illustrated by the scan plot, the actual motion time of the shutter is about 12.5 ms and the beam blocking occurs within 2.5 ms.

-> JBluIce - EPICS source distribution
+> JBluIce/PyBluIce - EPICS source distribution

 GM/CA @ APS Sponsors: National Institute of General Medical Sciences (NIGMS) and National Cancer Institute (NCI) of the National Institutes of Health (NIH).